 Car-washing can be done any day of the week but must be done with a hose equipped with an automatic shut-off nozzle or a bucket.
 Hoses may not be left running.
 Consider taking your car to a Water Smart Car Wash.
 Remember, many local car washes recycle their water on-site and use it many times … Continued

-Irrigation of lawn or turf with sprinklers or sprayers is restricted to Monday and Thursday nights between 8 pm and 6 am.
-No over-watering (excessive water running off properties and onto sidewalks or gutters, or ponding of water on properties) is allowed, nor is watering allowed within 48 hours of measurable rain (1/8”).
+It is suggested that everyone reduce their irrigation as much as possible and water only between the hours of 8 p.m. and 6 a.m.
+No over-watering (excessive water running off properties and onto sidewalks or gutters, or ponding of water on properties) is allowed.
+Prevent watering within 48 hours of measurable rain (1/8”).

 Everyone can do their part to use water wisely, but some people need a friendly reminder.
 If you observe water waste or would like to alert the City of a concern, please contact the City of Sonoma Public Works Department.
 Email firstname.lastname@example.org, Call (707) 938-3332, or Fill out the online form.
 To report water waste outside of … Continued

 Sonoma purchases 90 percent of our water from Sonoma Water and 10 percent is pumped from the city’s wells.
 For more information on Sonoma Water supply and water shortage reservoirs levels, please visit sonomawater.org